Peng-BDA/Read/The Psychology of Persuasion.md

 * Give first, but just don't count.
 They will pay you back in the future.
 * When bargain with someone, give a high price first and then make a consession.
 It'll give others a responsibility to make a deal.
 It's not that direct, but powerful.
 * Exploitation attempts should be exploited.

+# Consistency Principle
+* What people are doing is consistent with what they were doing in the past.
+* If I'd like to ask someone for big things, I shoule ask small things first.
+Like "lowball".
+* Outside elements will affect people's doing.
+But after removing the ourside factors, the inner support might have grown.
+Compared with outside elements, the inner support is stronger and last for longer time.
+* Ask myself a question: If I go back time, will I make the same choice.

+Quite wrong.
+You see, I recogize what has gone here.
+I know that your story about doing a survey was just a pretext for getting people to tell you how often they go out and that, under those circumstances, there a nature tendency to exaggerate.
+I also realize that your bosses selected you for this job because of your physical attractiveness and told you to wear clothes showing a lot of resilient body tissue because a pretty, scantily clad woman is likely to get men to brag about what swingers they are in order to impress her.
+So I'm not interested in your entertainment club because what Emerson said about foolish consistency and hobgobins of the mid.